The Applicant Guide: Article 53/ emergency (120-day) authorisation

 You need to submit all of the following

-- The documentation detailed in The Applicant Guide;
+- The documentation detailed in The Applicant Guide what should i include in an application

 - An explanation as to why alternative means of control (both existing on-label authorisations, extensions of use and cultural methods) cannot be used